-□ Your combined maximum out-of-pocket amount is \$2,000.
+□ Your combined maximum out-of-pocket amount is \$500.
 This is the most you pay during the plan year for covered Medicare Part A and Part B services received from both in-network and out-of-network providers.
 The amounts you pay for copayments and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
 The amounts your plan sponsor pays for your plan premiums and the amounts you pay for your Part D prescription drugs do not count toward your combined maximum out-of-pocket amount.
 In addition, amounts you pay for some services do not count toward your combined maximum out-of-pocket amount.
-In out-of-pocket amount.
-These services are marked with an asterisk in the medical benefits chart.
-If you have paid \$2,000 for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the plan year for Part A and Part B services.
+In addition, amounts you pay for some services are marked with an asterisk in the medical benefits chart.
+If you have paid \$500 for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the plan year for Part A and Part B services.
 However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-Section 1.3 Our plan does not allow providers to "balance bill" you called "balance billing."
-This protection applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.
+Section 1.3 Our plan does not allow providers to "balance bill" you provider charges for a service and even if there is a dispute and we don't pay certain provider charges.

-As a member of UnitedHealthcare[®] Group Medicare Advantage PEBB Balance (PPO), an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan and Original Medicare.
-Providers may not add additional separate charges,
+As a member of UnitedHealthcare[®] Group Medicare Advantage PEBB Complete (PPO), an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan and Original Medicare.
+Providers may not add additional separate charges, called "balance billing."
+This protection applies even if we pay the provider less than the